Multi-award-winning, multi-million-copy bestselling author, TV writer, and appearer-on-stage.

 Adam's first book, This is Going to Hurt, revisiting his former career as a junior doctor, has spent over a year at number one in the Sunday Times bestseller list.
-It was the bestselling non-fiction title of the decade, it is the bestselling non-fiction e-book of all time, and has sold over two million copies.
+It was the bestselling non-fiction title of the decade, it is the bestselling non-fiction e-book of all time, and has sold over 2.5 million copies.
 This is Going to Hurt has been translated into 37 languages and achieved number one bestseller status internationally.

 Winner of a record four National Book Awards (Book of the Year, Non-Fiction Book of the Year, New Writer of the Year, Zoe Ball Book Club Book of the Year), Blackwell's Debut Book of the Year, Sunday Times Humour Book of the Year, iBooks Book of the Year, Esquire Book of the Year, Books Are My Bag Readers' Award and Books Are My Bag Non-Fiction Prize.